CompuCell3D/PythonScriptingManual/docs/compartments.rst

           J\left ( \sigma (\mu_{i},\nu_{i}),\sigma (\mu_{j},\nu_{j})  \right ) =  J^{internal}\left ( \sigma (\mu_{i},\nu_{i}),\sigma (\mu_{j},\nu_{j})  \right ) & \text{ if } \mu_i = \mu_j
         \end{cases}

-As we can see from above there are two hierarchies of contact energies – external and internal.
-To describe adhesive interactions between different compartmentalized cells we use two plugins: ``Contact`` and ``ContactInternal``. ``Contact`` plugin calculates energy between two cells belonging to different clusters and ``ContactInternal`` calculates energies between cells belonging to the same cluster.
+As we can see above, there are two hierarchies of contact energies – external and internal.
+To describe adhesive interactions between different compartmentalized cells, we use two plugins: ``Contact`` and ``ContactInternal``. ``Contact`` plugin calculates energy between two cells belonging to different clusters and ``ContactInternal`` **calculates energies between cells belonging to the same cluster**.
 An example syntax is shown below

 .. code-block:: xml